Windsor Square, Los Angeles: History

 Between 1900 and 1910 a financier named George A.J.
 Howard envisioned a beautiful tranquil park as a setting for family homes built in a countryside style in what was then an undeveloped and rural area about halfway between the city center (now Downtown LA) and the coast.
 Howard pushed the early city fathers to get his development plan approved, and in 1911, Mr. Robert A. Rowan was able to initiate a residential development called Windsor Square.

 The development was constituted as a private square.
 At that time there were dense groves of bamboo in the area that needed to be destroyed before trees and gardens could be cultivated.
 Intervening walls or fences were discouraged so that one garden ran into another, creating a park-like setting.
 Windsor Square was the first area in the city to have the power lines below grade—an extraordinary innovation for 1911.

 To make sure that the homes were significantly upscale, deed restrictions contractually obligated a buyer to spend at least $12,000 on building a home to ensure that only the highest-quality residences were erected.
-A variety of houses were constructed, including Tudor revival, Italian Renaissance revival and Dutch Colonial revival.
+A variety of houses were constructed, including Tudor Revival, Italian Renaissance Revival and Dutch Colonial Revival.
 Many outstanding architects designed homes for the area, including Paul Williams, John M. Cooper, and A. C. Martin.
 As a result, many of the city's elite moved west to Windsor Square, including developer Howard and Norman Chandler, who took up lifelong residence with his wife Buffy on Lorraine Boulevard.

 Though the homes that fronted Wilshire Boulevard have been demolished to make way for commercial buildings, an active neighborhood association has succeeded in preserving the character of Windsor Square.

 In 1958, the J. Paul Getty Company bought a house on Irving Boulevard in Windsor Square.
 The Getty Oil Company was headquartered near the house at the intersection of Wilshire Boulevard and Western Avenue and intended to construct a new corporate headquarters on the site.
-Residents blocked the move, plans were abandoned, and the property now serves as the Los Angeles's official mayor's residence.
+Residents blocked the move, plans were abandoned, and the property now serves as Los Angeles's official mayor's residence.